Jimbly/LD46-Sharkbait/README.md

   Title screen, just a big play button
   Something non-deadly to search for and find, perhaps with a cue as to where it is?
 One per segment, not on traced route?

+Balance:
+  first shark should be earlier, so people see it

 Art:
   background: